MultithreadCorner/MCBooster/README.md

 4. `cmake ../`
 5. `make`

 Users with root privilegies can do `make install` and get the targets installed into system-install-dir/bin (usually /usr/local. __Notice the project installation path is printed out in the setp 4__).
-Users without root privileges can point the installation path to a different location cmake `-DCMAKE_INSTALL_PREFIX=<user-path>/ ../`.
+Users without root privileges can point the installation path to a different location doing `cmake -DCMAKE_INSTALL_PREFIX=<user-path>/ ../`.
 To run an example do ./example-name

 Installation and requirements